 During the lease term in Front Royal

-During lease, the rental property belongs to the renter we respect the renter 's privacy.
-As managing agents Nesbitt Realty has the right to reasonable entry of the rental, but we will never abuse that right.
-If Nesbitt Realty has a good reason to come into a rental in Front Royal, the tenant must allow us to come into the rental property.
-Some valid reasons to enter rental property are to:
+During tenancy, the rental belongs to the renter we respect the tenant 's privacy.
+As the property manager Nesbitt Realty has the right and duty to reasonable entry of the rental home, but we will never abuse that right.
+If Nesbitt Realty has a good reason to access a rental home in Front Royal, the tenant must allow us to come into the rental.
+Some justifiable reasons to go into rental home are to:

 - Inspect the rental,

-Nesbitt Realty will always strive to give the renter notice and obtain tenant consent before entering the rental.
-However, Nesbitt Realty can and will enter the rental property without tenant consent in emergency situations.
-We will never abuse the right of entrance or use it to agitate tenants in Front Royal.
-Nesbitt Realty will only enter at reasonable hours of the day, except in an emergency.
+Nesbitt Realty will always strive to give the renter notice and obtain tenant consent prior to entering the rental home.
+However, Nesbitt Realty can and will come into the rental home without tenant consent in emergency situations.
+We will never abuse the right of entrance or use it to harass renters in Front Royal.
+Nesbitt Realty will only enter at reasonable hours of the day, except in the case of an emergency.

 Landlord Reference

-a handy archive for property owners in Front Royal
+a handy source for rental investors in Front Royal

 - Collections and evictions